A liturgical resource of the Catholic Archdiocese of Melbourne

 I used to think when I was a child that Christ might have been exaggerating when he warned about the danger of wealth.
 Today I know better.
 I know how very hard it is to be rich and still keep the milk of human kindness.
 Money has a dangerous way of putting scales on one’s eyes, a dangerous way of freezing people’s hands, eyes, lips and hearts.

 • There are also many examples of wealthy people who have undertaken extensive works of philanthropy.
-Explore some of those.
+Explore some of these examples.
 Why do you think some people act in this way?

 Making connections